ADelau/epidemic_simulation/README.md

+# Credits
+This code is mostly reproduced from https://github.com/cni-iisc/epidemic-simulator and is intended to educational purposes.

 # City-Scale epidemic simulator

 This repository houses the source code of the city-scale epidemic simulator developed by a team of researchers of IISc Bangalore, and TIFR Mumbai, developed to model the spread of CovID-19 in Indian demographics.
 This README document will help you familiarize yourself with the directory structure of the project and also provides the steps to run the simulator on your local machines.